 How to donate: You can post your old phone to Hubbub.

-This charity organisation does not have a dedicated tech program, but it does accept donations, including phones and other electronics.
-The items collected are sold in their stores nationwide, while the sale proceeds are used to fund the charity’s research into heart conditions and diseases.
+This charity organisation does not have a dedicated tech program but accepts donations, including phones and other electronics.
+The collected items are sold in their stores nationwide, while the sale proceeds fund the charity’s research into heart conditions and diseases.

-How to donate: You can either post your item, have it collected from your home (for free) or place it at one of the donation drop points near you.
+How to donate: You can post your item, collect it from your home (for free) or place it at one of the donation drop points near you.

 Thinking of buying a new phone but can’t decide between 4G and 5G.
 Here is a quick guide that could help you out!